Afzal Akbar

-Muhammad Afzal bin Akbar (born 2 November 1998) is a Malaysian professional footballer who plays for Malaysia Super League club Kelantan as a midfielder.
+Muhammad Afzal bin Akbar (born 2 November 1998) is a Malaysian professional footballer who plays as a midfielder.

 Early life and career

 Afzal started his career with the Kuala Lumpur President and Youth Cup squad before continuing his studies at UiTM Shah Alam in the field of Sports Science.

 Senior career

 Kelantan

-On 25 February 2023, Afzal made his debut for the club in a 1-2 defeat against Kuching City.
+On 25 February 2023, Afzal made his debut for the club in a 1–2 defeat against Kuching City.

 Style of play

 Afzal can operate as a midfielder or left-back.